apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Here we will configure a range for Cloudstack's internal management traffic - CloudStack will assign IPs from this range to system VMs.
-This will also be part of our local network (i.e. different part of your local home network, from .21 to .30), with the rest of the IP parameters (netmaks/gateway) being the same as ised for Public Traffic.
+This will also be part of our local network (i.e. different part of your local home network, from .21 to .30), with the rest of the IP parameters (netmaks/gateway) being the same as used for the Public Traffic.

 #.
 Pod Name - We'll use ``Pod1`` for our cloud.